-Ahuachapan is a pleasant intro to El Salvador, and home to Los Ausoles geysers.
-Find out how this Ruta de las Flores endpoint powers the country.
+Ahuachapan is a pleasant intro to El Salvador and home to Los Ausoles geysers.
+Check out our Ahuachapan Travel Guide & find out more about visiting this Ruta de las Flores base town.

 Things to Do in Ahuachapan